 Sometimes your agents work on different campaigns simultaneously, and it doesn't take much to get confused switching from one assignment to another.

-Remember that your agents represent the face of your company, which urges the need for all communication to be unified, consistent and accurate.
+Remember that your agents represent your company´s face and voice, which urges the need for all communication to be unified, consistent, and accurate.

 To avoid misinformation, make sure to update any information linked to a campaign as soon as possible.

-It might seem needless to keep everybody updated with rules and legislation on telemarketing and data security, but it's a necessity!
-Not only to ensure that your business is compliant, but also to assure not to put your agents in a situation where they can become partly responsible for breaking the law.
+It might seem needless to keep everybody updated with rules and legislation on telemarketing and data security, but it's necessary!
+Not only to ensure that your business is compliant but also to assure not to put your agents in a situation where they can become partly responsible for breaking the law.

 You bring comfort and security to their work by teaching your agents the right procedures about legal issues, such as data processing and handling, and how to tackle data security breach.

 Calling on the same campaign day in and day out not only sounds boring...
 IT IS BORING in the long run.
 Especially when you’re working on campaigns where the leads have been called several times before, and therefore are hard to catch or simply tired of being called down.

 A common mistake is to upload many leads and release them all at the same time.
-This way you may risk boosting your successes for periods, which can ultimately affect the motivation of your agents.
+This way, you may risk boosting your successes for periods, which can ultimately affect your agents´ motivation.

-You can easily add some variation into the work, simply by managing your leads more wisely.
+You can easily add some variation into the work simply by managing your leads more wisely.
 Try to distribute your leads more evenly by not releasing all your fresh leads in one go.
 Mix your campaigns to get a more even flow.

-Divide your leads into several campaigns, so your employees get a good mixture of reused and fresh leads during their workday.
-In some cases, it can be a good idea to start the day making redials, and finish the day calling fresh leads to put some variation into to the work.
+Divide your leads into several campaigns so your employees get a good mixture of reused and fresh leads during their workday.
+In some cases, it can be a good idea to start the day making redials and finish the day calling fresh leads to put some variation into the work.

-It’s common sense, that it's more satisfying to succeed rather than to fail.
-Some agents are better at doing cold canvas sales than others – and some agents are experts in closing deals.
+It’s common sense that it's more satisfying to succeed rather than to fail.
+Some agents are better at making cold canvas sales than others – and some agents are experts in closing deals.

-By building efficient workflows, where you consider assigning the right tasks to the right agents, you can help your agents create better results.
+By building efficient workflows, you can help your agents create better results by assigning the right tasks to the right agents.

-Choose a software solution that not only meets your basic needs but also is intuitive and manageable to use – and, most important of all, doesn’t breakdown!
+Choose a software solution that not only meets your basic needs but also is intuitive and manageable to use – and, most importantly, doesn’t break down!

-A system breakdown sound like a nice occasion to go grab a cup of coffee.
-But several breakdowns during a workday lead to frustration and inefficiency, because you’ll get interrupted in the flow.
+A system breakdown sounds like a nice occasion to grab a cup of coffee.
+But several breakdowns during a workday lead to frustration and inefficiency because you’ll get interrupted in the flow.
 Make sure to choose software with little downtime and minimum maintenance.